-We follow a clear procedure for recruiting our carers and our recruitment process is often much quicker than the 8 months from application to approval required by legislation.
+We follow a clear procedure for recruiting our foster parents and our recruitment process is often much quicker than the 8 months from application to approval required by legislation.

-Our dedicated fostering advisor requests basic information from potential carers, answers any preliminary queries they may have about fostering and distributes literature about the work of the agency.
+Our dedicated fostering advisor requests basic information from potential foster parents, answers any preliminary queries they may have about fostering and distributes literature about the work of the agency.

-An initial fostering advice visit takes place in the home of the prospective carer(s) with one of our Social Workers.
+An initial fostering advice visit takes place in the home of the prospective foster parent(s) with one of our fostering advisors.
 Following the initial home visit, enquirers can choose to apply at that stage and commence stage one of the assessment process or choose to remain as enquirers until they have completed the information and preparation training.

 Those who choose to make an application at this stage still complete the training but checks as described below can commence earlier.
-All prospective Foster Carers must attend preparation training during their assessment.
-Our training provides applicants with information about the responsibilities of being a Foster Carer and working with Mosaic Foster Care.
+All prospective foster parents must attend preparation training during their assessment.
+Our training provides applicants with information about the responsibilities of being a foster parent and working with Mosaic Foster Care.

-Potential Foster Carers who chose to apply complete an application form giving detailed information about themselves and their family and consent and enquiries to ascertain their suitability to foster.
+Potential foster parents who chose to apply complete an application form giving detailed information about themselves and their family and consent and enquiries to ascertain their suitability to foster.